adam-p/yesterday-i-learned/random.md

 1. The most relevant weather zip code is 14174.
 1. [Muslims cannot cook pork](http://islam.stackexchange.com/questions/10719/can-a-muslim-cook-pig-meat), not because it is a sin, but because eating pork is a sin, and helping others sin (i.e. eat pork) is a sin.
 1. Vermouth is almost no different from sherry.
 Real vermouth would have aromatics in it, but not if you buy the cheap stuff, like the brand "Martini".
 1. Pyrex does not mean good.
 Check [the pyrex guide](https://www.reddit.com/r/BuyItForLife/comments/5ji9cq/now_that_pyrex_is_intentionally_weakening_their/) before buying.
 The glass should not have a bluish tint.
 Also check [the logo](https://i.imgur.com/olslOMN.jpg) before you buy.
+The logo you want is all-caps white on red.
+It should also say "made in France" somewhere.
 1. Stephen Lake, Thalmic Labs, once tried to lower company expenditure by [writing a blog post about how much STEM people should earn.](https://medium.com/@srlake/debunking-the-myth-of-higher-pay-in-silicon-valley-87828cbf6698#.2vrwrfxcr) He failed.
 1. Jet fuel can't melt steel beams, but jet fuel can certainly weaken steel beams.
 1. "Twenty-two astronauts were born in Ohio.
 What is it about your state that makes people want to flee the Earth?" - Stephen Colbert